 To Walk in Her Shoes: The Search for Empathy

 In the lesson of empathy over judgement, you may have heard, "Before you judge someone, walk a mile in their shoes."
-We have heard it so much, we forget to consider what that means.
+We have heard it so much that we forget to consider what that means.
 Sometimes, we merely slip on the shoes briefly and think, "Hmm.
 I wouldn't have done that."
 And we move on.
 We never even let our feet warm the fabric.

 Three days before the eighth-month marker of my sister’s death, I experienced my first face-to-face encounter with another’s utter lack of empathy.